Fire and rescue services

 Petrol and diesel may be limited and unavailable sometimes without prior notice by local authorities.

 Unexploded weapons and munitions, including landmines, are a major hazard.
-They're found in the central highlands and the western, southern and eastern regions, especially around Aden, Lahij, Ad Dali, Al Hudaydah, Al Jawf, Ma'rib, Shabwah and Ta'iz and in Sa'ada province.
+They're found in the central highlands and the western, southern and eastern regions, especially around, but not limited to, Aden, Lahij, Ad Dali, Al Hudaydah, Al Jawf, Ma'rib, Shabwah and Ta'iz and in Sa'ada province.

-Travelling by road in conflict areas is dangerous.
+Travelling by road in conflict areas or on mountain roads is dangerous.
 Don't consider it without expert local advice.
-Public transportation is insecure and unreliable.
+Public transportation is unsecure and unreliable.
 Access routes in and out of major cities may be blocked or closed.
 Roadblocks and checkpoints may be set up without warning.
-Driving standards are poor, and mountain roads are hazardous.
-There is a severe shortage of fuel.
+The majority of roads in the country are single carriageway.
+Driving is on the right-hand side of the road.

 Other potential risks may include landmines and unexploded ordnance from previous and ongoing conflicts, including in some rural areas and areas where there is conflict.
 Landmine locations may not be marked.

-Avoid all road travel outside of the main cities at night.
+Avoid all road travel outside of the main cities alone and at night.

 If you plan to drive: